rabiatulaisyah/rabiatulaisyah/README.md

 ### Car Rental System
 [Show More](https://drive.google.com/file/d/1EgQkcxGiSEKYmnQwOwdfqovwtmDqN1p8/view?usp=share_link)

--This project aims to create an information system using **Excel Vlookup** for customers to register and reserve cars, storing data about car rentals.
+- This project aims to create an information system using **Excel Vlookup** for customers to register and reserve cars, storing data about car rentals.
 Users can enter personal information like name, address, NRIC number, phone number, and gender.
 The system calculates car rental times and provides a result interface divided into customer and car rental sections.
 Data validation is used for easy display and tracking of customer records.

 ### Time Series and Forecasting: UNIVARIATE AND BOX-JENKINS METHODOLOGY
 [Show More](https://drive.google.com/file/d/16I-g79oD6mGoVDbB30eCIOttVU04G0b4/view?usp=share_link)